yerry77/TG-full-length/README.md

 ## Scripts to process the data

-sample code used to process the data.
+Sample code used to process the data.
 Visit the folder for details. https://github.com/yerry77/TG-full-length/tree/main/scripts

 ## Scripts to visualize results

-sample code used to visualize results.
+Sample code used to visualize results.
 Visit the folder for details. https://github.com/yerry77/TG-full-length/tree/main/result%20visualization